How to Increase GLP-1 Naturally: 8 Foods and Supplements

 <p class="pro-tip"><strong>Also Read: </strong><a href="fructose-vs-glucose">Fructose vs Glucose: Key Differences and Impact on Health</a>.</p>

-Unlocking Foods That Enhance GLP-1 Production
+3 Foods That Increase GLP-1

 A plate of oatmeal served with a pear.